-&lt;sup>4 P.L.
-103-337, National Defense Authorization Act for Fiscal Year 1995, Title XXXIV -Civil Defense, Sec.
+&lt;sup>7 P.L.
+103-337, National Defense Authorization Act for Fiscal Year 1995, Title XXXIV - Civil Defense, Sec.
 603 (42 U.S.C. § 5196), amending the Federal Civil Defense Act of 1950 (64 Stat 1245).
 Provisions are now embodied in the Robert T. Stafford Disaster Relief and Emergency Assistance Act (42 U.S C. 5121 and seq.).

-&lt;sup>5 The Primary Entry Point (PEP) system consists of a nationwide network of broadcast stations connected with government activation points through designated National Primary (continued...)
+&lt;sup>8 The Primary Entry Point (PEP) system consists of a nationwide network of broadcast stations connected with government activation points through designated National Primary Stations (LP1s).

-Association of Broadcasters, the National Alliance of State Broadcasters Associations, and individual state broadcasting associations.
-States and localities organize Emergency Communications Committees whose members often include representatives from broadcasting companies or local TV and radio stations.
-These committees agree on the chain-of-command and other procedures for activating an emergency message through radio and television.
+emergency message through radio and television.
 The constraints of current EAS technology, as specified by the FCC, limit a state or local EAS message to no more than two minutes.
 Emergency alert agreements with broadcasters, therefore, usually provide for both EAS warning messages and follow-up broadcast programming.